 What to do with this activity?

-Learning to write by hand takes every child a long time and a lots of practice.
+Learning to write by hand takes every child a long time and lots of practice.
 A large part of it has to do with gaining control over the arm, hand and finger movements that are necessary to form numbers and letters.
 Tracing can help your child practise the skills necessary for writing.

 Trace around things you have in the house like saucers, coins, toy bricks, biscuit cutters and so on.
 Trace around one of their own hands, or someone else's hand - compare the size of child and adult hands.
 You can buy stencils in stationery and toy shops with shapes your child can trace.